 About the Header

-Southwest Research Institute is home to one of the nation’s leading space science and engineering programs, developing innovative technology and conducting fundamental and applied research for commercial companies and national and international agencies.
-Our staff leads missions, investigates space phenomena, and develops payload instruments, electronics and spacecraft.
-Earth science expertise complements our space research.
+Southwest Research Institute offers one of the nation’s leading space science and engineering programs, conducting fundamental and applied research and developing innovative technology for commercial companies and agencies worldwide.
+Our strong Earth science expertise complements our space research programs.

 In addition to investigating space phenomena and developing payload instruments, electronics and spacecraft, SwRI scientists lead missions to explore the cosmos, including the Lucy mission, the first mission to Jupiter’s Trojan asteroids, which launched in October 2021 (see inside cover).
 SwRI is home to principal investigators of four other current NASA missions, including the Polarimeter to UNify the Corona and Heliosphere (PUNCH), Magnetospheric Multiscale (MMS), Juno and New Horizons.
 In 2021, NASA extended the Juno mission to Jupiter until September 2025.
 The PUNCH team demonstrated the Institute-developed Wide Field Imager, which will fly on three of the mission’s four SwRI-built smallsats, finding that it met its imaging requirements, attenuating sunlight to image the Sun’s outer corona in the eternal noontime of space.

 Space scientists are also developing a Medium-Class Explorers mission to study the Sun’s poles, which are considered among the last unexplored regions of the solar system.
 Solaris will image the Sun’s poles from high latitudes to help scientists understand how polar magnetic fields and flows shape the solar activity cycle.